DIBBS-project/DIBBS-Architecture-Demo/README.md

 ## Bootstraping

-To bootstrap a newly deployed DIBBs platform, you will have to do the following actions:
+To bootstrap a newly deployed DIBBs platform (give one or two minutes to the system to run), you will have to do the following actions:

 - configure cloud computing infrastructures that will be used to run operation executions
 - add some appliances that describes environment in which are run operations